projectcalico/calico/security/tutorials/app-layer-policy/enforce-policy-istio.md

 > [view the manifest in your browser](manifests/10-yaobank.yaml){:target="_blank"}.
 {: .alert .alert-info}

-Verify that the application pods have been created and are ready.
+Verify that the application pods are created and ready.

     kubectl get pods